meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 During training, the training set and associated labels will be used to update the parameters in the machine learning model as the model figures out how to associate labels and data.

 The model's performance is then evaluated on the validation set, which is data that - until now - it has never seen before.
 If the model performs poorly on the validation set, we can go back, tweak, and retrain the model.
-The new model will again be tested on the validation set, and the entire process repeated until weare happy with how the model performs.
+The new model will again be tested on the validation set, and the entire process repeated until we are happy with how the model performs.

 Only now do we run the model on the test set.
 The performance metrics we get when running the model on the test set tell us how good the model is at accomplishing its task.
 We keep the test set separate from the validation step because every time we iteratively retain and test the model on the validation data, it learns some of the characteristics of the validation dataset.
 The test data is a check - the model could perform very well on the validation data but poorly on the test data if it has been "overfit" to the input data, i.e., has memorized the data it has been exposed to and is unable to generalize to unseen examples.